ffsend – Easy and secure file sharing from Linux command line using Firefox send client

-Even, today we are going to discuss the same kind of topic called ffsend.
+Even, today we are going to discuss similar topic called ffsend.

 ffsend is a command line Firefox Send client that allow users to transfer and receive files and folders through command line.

-It allow us to easily and securely share files and directories from the command line through a safe, private and encrypted link using a single simple command.
+It allow us to share the files and folders easily and securely from the command line through a safe, private and encrypted link using a single simple command.